HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

         order the data as required (MR3) and launch pipeline invocation
 ```

 Note that the above approach does not require all the data  in a submitted *data group* to be of the same modality to be processed correctly.
 For example a *data group* at the project level can contain imaging and 10X datasets and these will be correctly processed in an independent manner, by initiating separate pipeline invocations.
+This satisfies an existing need, for example the dataset named "Reconstructing the human first trimester fetal-maternal interface using single cell transcriptomics" contains data of different modalities.

 Furthermore if part of the data submitted in a *data group* has already been processed the Analysis infrastructure can only re-process the parts that have not been modified.
 The outputs of each pipeline must reference the *data group* that triggered tha analysis of the given set for providence purposes.